Principles of Total Quality Management & Eight Principles of TQM.

 7. Factual Approach to Decision-Making

-A factual approach to decision-making is an objective approach to the decision-making process, rather than depending on assumptions.
+A factual approach to decision-making is an objective one, rather than relying on assumptions.
 In this step, leaders focus on data collection and analysis, and making decisions.

 It eases making decisions based on the information collected from data.
 Making a decision based on facts is an effective way to achieve customer satisfaction.
 This principle uses the actual method to collect and analyze data to make decisions for the company’s progress.

-The key benefits of a factual approach are getting outcomes, improving performance, efficiency, and enhancing confidence.
+The key benefits of a factual approach are achieving outcomes, improving performance and efficiency, and enhancing confidence.

 8. Mutual Beneficial Supplier Relationship

 A mutually beneficial supplier relationship is the final principle of total quality management for building rapport with suppliers.
 It is also called reciprocity or mutual benefits for both the company and stakeholders.
-Usually, a business is conducted by multiple combined departments, and each department is assigned individual tasks, although these departments’ functions are interconnected.
+Usually, a business is run by multiple departments, and each department is assigned specific tasks, although their functions are interconnected.

-In this stage, the organization and supplier share a common goal, and they depend on each other.
+At this stage, the organization and supplier share a common goal and depend on each other.
 The trust and value creation improve between the company and the supplier.

 Mutually beneficial supplier relationships improve the quality of the products and services, and create long-term agreements